TRANSGENDER TEENS AND DEPRESSION

 Transgender teens are at risk for serious mental health issues.

-– Social support groups or group therapy for both parents and teens.
-Groups are a great way to share feelings, information and in allowing teens and parents to feel less alone.
+• Social support groups or group therapy for both parents and teens.
+Groups are a great way to share feelings and information and allow teens and parents to feel less alone.

-Transgender people identify as the opposite gender they were assigned at birth.
+Trans youth identify as the opposite gender they were assigned at birth.
 If you have a transgender teen or pre-teen who suffers from gender dysphoria, seek treatment from Polaris Teen Center.
 Our experts have lots of experience working with teen transgenders.
-We can help them navigate the often difficult transition process, as well as assist with any mental health issues.
+We know how to help a transgender teen with depression navigate the often difficult transition process, as well as assist with any mental health issues.

 40-68%